Fraud Blocker

 Just don’t confuse the purpose of needs analysis.

-Don’t Confuse The Purpose Of Needs Analysis
+Don’t Confuse the Purpose of Needs Analysis

 Needs analysis tells you about overall professional needs, not personal traits or needs.